 Parade of Trees

 The Parade of Trees is a display of decorated faux trees and wreaths which are created and donated by local businesses, organizations and families.
 Have some fun, meet new people and make a difference in the community!
 People from all over the North Shore attend this event and look forward to viewing these creative works of art and enjoy the talent of local entertainers.
-Proceeds from the raffle will support the Danvers Historical Society’s education mission.
+Proceeds from the raffle will support the Danvers Historical Society’s education and preservation mission.
 From grade school curriculum through advanced internships to a speaker series, the Danvers Historical Society provides programs directed to the widest possible audience.

 Weddings and Private Events